matthewcrews/blog/content/blog/2020-12-14-mathematical-planning-with-machine-learning-models-part-1.md

 let stats_100Runs = Simulation.evalute demandRates revenue plan rng 100
 ```

-I like to print things out in tables and I am loving the `Spectre.Console` [project](https://github.com/spectresystems/spectre.console).
+I like to print things out in tables, and I am loving the `Spectre.Console` [project](https://github.com/spectresystems/spectre.console).
 Here is a table with the results of our simulations.

 ```console
 ┌──────────────┬─────────┬──────────┬────────┐